MillerIntern/MillerRebuilt/README.md

 	I strongly recommend doing nothing.
 				-- The Next Guy
 ```
 At some point the maven build system was completely lost because a developer decided that it would be best to abandon good software engineering practices.
-It has more recently come back so that we can keep our software dependencies managed properly and up to date.
+It has more recently come back (Spring 2017) so that we can keep our software dependencies managed properly and up to date.
 Ensure that you continue to build this project with maven!

 #### Git Primer
 Git	is the technology which allows us to version control our software.